 Body, Mind and Spirit.
 This is a phrase that most people would be familiar with.
 They would have little trouble defining what is necessary for physical health and wellness, even if their own life may not reflect healthy lifestyle choices.
 A healthy mind or mental health is often defined as an absence of mental health issues, although this is not really accurate, as everyone, at times, struggles with emotional issues.

-Our spiritual wellness is vulnerable to the predatory nature of the enemy, which takes our personal challenges and magnifies them.
+Our spiritual wellness is vulnerable.
 This can be especially difficult when dealing with anxiety and depression.
 These struggles can be distorted into pounding and overwhelming lies that are aimed at undermining personal faith.
 This can result in a sense of failures and anxiety, leading to withdrawal from the very things that can lead to healing and restoration.

-Mental wellness involves the process of using one’s mind to create a greater understanding and depth, deepening our appreciation of life and our world.
+Mental wellness involves the process of using one’s mind to create a greater understanding, deepening our appreciation of life and our world.
 There is truth to the saying “garbage in, garbage out.”
 This is extended to the process of creating and maintaining healthy relationships through the choices we make.
 Toxic relationships are often the result of us feeling that we don’t “deserve” better.

 Part of the journey to wellness involves intentionality in exploring the reasons for our decisions in the areas of relationships, sexuality, and substance abuse.
 It also requires intentionality in seeking professional help for healing and restoration when there are obstacles that interfere with our wellness.